FreddeITsupport98/passtrouhg/README.md

       - `/etc/kernel/cmdline` on openSUSE/BLS systems, followed by a quiet `sdbootutil add-all-kernels` + `update-all-entries` to sync BLS entries.
     - Rebuilds initramfs to reflect the cleaned‑up configuration.
   - On openSUSE/Btrfs systems, prints a reminder that each snapshot has its own `/etc/kernel/cmdline`; after rolling back to an older snapshot you should re-run `--reset` from within that snapshot if you want its VFIO parameters removed as well.

+- `--disable-bootlog`
+  - **Non-destructive helper** that only disables the optional `vfio-dump-boot-log.service` boot log dumper.
+  - Leaves all VFIO bindings, config files, services, and kernel parameters intact.
+  - Useful once your setup is stable and you no longer want per-boot VFIO log files cluttering `~/Desktop/vfio-boot-logs/`.

 ---